—

 Hannah Harder is a saxophonist, composer, and educator from Elk River, MN.
 Having lived close to Minneapolis/St Paul in high school and college, she honed her skills in Jazz and Improvisatory music in the Twin Cities Jazz scene.
-Hannah recently graduated from the University of Wisconsin Eau Claire with a Bachelor of Liberal Arts in Music and an Arts Administration Certificate.
+Hannah graduated from the University of Wisconsin Eau Claire with a Bachelor of Liberal Arts in Music and an Arts Administration Certificate in 2024.
 During her time in school, she freelanced in Eau Claire and the Twin Cities area, playing in Jazz, Funk, and Fusion groups, as well as Pit Orchestras and a Gospel Choir.
 For several years, she led two different jam sessions in Eau Claire, and started the group “SOCATA,” which aimed to bring recognition to women’s contributions to the jazz idiom.
 This included a University funded research project that focused on the works of select female jazz artists and their music.
 In 2022, Hannah became the inaugural Eau Claire Jazz Inc Scholarship recipient for her contributions to the Eau Claire Jazz community.

 As an educator, Hannah has taught saxophone and jazz fundamentals to many different age groups.
 She has taught masterclasses for Shell Lake Arts Camp and various high schools throughout Minnesota and Wisconsin with her band, Summit Blue.
 She directed Jazz 4 at UWEC for 3 consecutive semesters, teaching peers about Big Band music and improvisation, and directed the orchestra for Cabaret, a student led variety show at UWEC.
 She has also been a private instructor for several years.